Galzai/MK32/README.md

 ./build.sh
 ./run.sh
 ```
 Once you're inside the container, you can run `make` to buid, `make flash` to flash the firmware, and `make monitor` to run debug.
 ___

-Note: Currently tested and working on esp-idf v4.0.
-MK32 is a BLE keyboard firmware for ESP32 Microcontrollers,designed to be relativley easily customizable.
+MK32 is a BLE keyboard firmware for ESP32 Microcontrollers,designed to be relatively easily customizable.
 Please refer to the [MK32 Wiki page](https://github.com/Galzai/MK32/wiki) for information about building your own keyboard.
 Also note that this repository is not heavily maintained.